Bashar-Syouri/reading-notes/read06.md

 You declare a function using the function keyword.

-You gicing the function a name (somettimes calles in identifier) followed by parentheses.
+You give the function a name (somettimes calles in identifier) followed by parentheses.

 The statements that perform the task sit in a code block. (they are inside curly braces.)